IemProg/CoFiMA/README.md

 The code repository for "[Weighted Ensemble Models Are Strong Continual Learners](https://arxiv.org/abs/2312.08977)" in PyTorch.

+📣 Published as a conference paper at ECCV 2024

 ## Abstract
 In this work, we study the problem of continual learning (CL) where the goal is to learn a model on a